ansible-collections/microsoft.ad/README.md

 If you use the Ansible package and don't update collections independently, use **latest**, if you install or update this collection directly from Galaxy, use **devel**.
 If you are looking to contribute, use **latest commit**.

+## Release Policy

+This collection follows semantic versioning (`major`.`minor`.`patch`) which in short means:

+* A `patch` release can only contain bug fixes
+* A `minor` release can contain bug fixes, features, and new deprecations
+* A `major` release can contain bug fixes, features, new deprecations, removal of features, and other breaking changes

+Deprecated features can be removed only 2 years after the deprecation warning was added.
+Once a deprecation warning has lasted for 2 years, they will be removed in the next `major` release.

 ## Installation and Usage

 ### Installing the Collection from Ansible Galaxy